Updated

 When you support a local business, you’re also supporting your town, city, and neighborhood by way of paying sales tax.
 The sales tax money is used to support public schools, parks, roads, and sidewalks, as well as fund public service workers, like firefighters.

 Small businesses are deeply engaged in their communities, so, supporting a small business supports your local community.
-According to the Q4 2022 MetLife and U.S. Chamber Small Business Index, nearly all small businesses owners agree that community engagement is important for their business—and are actively engaged in giving back in several ways—including hosting or sponsoring community events, donating to local charities, and forming partnerships with other local businesses.
+According to the Chamber’s Small Business Index, nearly all small businesses owners agree that community engagement is important for their business—and are actively engaged in giving back in several ways—including hosting or sponsoring community events, donating to local charities, and forming partnerships with other local businesses.

 Are there other benefits of shopping small?

 Yes!
 The items found in small businesses are often made by hand in small batches, resulting in one-of-a-kind pieces.
 Local stores may also be able to offer customized products, hands-on service, and other personal touches that big box stores cannot.
-In fact, 37% of Americans say they purchase from small businesses to receive a more personal experience, according to NerdWallet
+Consumers say they purchase from small businesses to find unique gifts or offerings that can't be found at big retailers.

 How can I support my local small businesses?

-Shop Small!
-Regardless of where you live in this country, you can be certain that your local community benefits greatly from the restaurants, retail stores, manufacturers, and service providers that create jobs and drive economic growth in your area.
+Shop Small—in-store or online!
+Regardless of where you live, you can be certain that your local community benefits greatly from the restaurants, retail stores, manufacturers, and service providers that create jobs and drive economic growth in your area.

 The U.S. Chamber of Commerce is proud to stand for millions of small businesses in communities across America.
 As you shop for gifts this season, don’t forget about the numerous small businesses that support your local economy and employ your friends and neighbors.

-Lindsay is a senior manager on the communications and strategy team.
+Lindsay (Cates) Burton is a director on the communications team.
+She leads strategic communications for member marketing partnerships and small business advocacy programs.
 She previously worked as a writer and editor at U.S. News and World Report.